amowogbaje/HelpBoardFullstackAmowogbaje/DEPLOYMENT_GUIDE.md

 ### What Setup Does:
 - ✅ Cleans any previous installations completely
 - ✅ Installs Docker and Docker Compose (latest versions)
+- ✅ Configures git with your credentials automatically
 - ✅ Configures firewall (ports 22, 80, 443)
 - ✅ Generates secure passwords automatically
 - ✅ Creates `.env` template with security configurations